 All athletes must be present at the BEGINNING of weigh-ins.

 Each athlete will be allowed two consecutive attempts to make weight and may not leave the weigh-in area.
+The second attempt will take place at the LAST CHANCE SCALE in the weigh-in area.
 All wrestlers must be dressed in a COMPETITION SINGLET for weigh-ins and no weight allowance is given for the singlet.
 Wrestlers must weigh-in for each style they compete in.